Things To Do In Serbia In Winter, And Where To Stay

 Among the highlights of any visit are the delicious gastronomic delicacies featured by street vendors in the small settlements, including steaming hot meat stews and freshly baked fruit cakes.
 And if you’re lucky enough… or join an exploration tour, such as this one, you could even spot Serbia’s rare brown bear!

 For seasoned horseback riding enthusiasts, the backcountry trails are perfect for rides through the Tara Mountains.
 You will find several equestrian centers and good schools for beginners in the area.
-At the same time, children will undoubtedly have the time of their life joining a family-friendly horse carriage excursion.
+At the same time, children will undoubtedly have the time of their lives joining a family-friendly horse carriage excursion.

 Where To Stay In Tara National Park And Tara Mountains